Published by MBA Skool Team, Last Updated: May 28, 2020

 Distributive negotiation is also called hard bargaining and is similar to haggling in the market.
 It is viewed as distributing a fixed amount of value between the parties.
 Parties employ guile and deceit to cede as little as possible to the others.

-Common styles of negotiation are as follows:
+The common styles are as follows:

 • Accommodating – They involve preserving the relationship and giving in to the others’ requests.
 Such people can be easily taken advantage of.